• Skip to primary navigation

 • In the bowl of a stand mixer fitted with a paddle attachment, add the butter and sugar and beat on low-medium speed until light and fluffy, about 1 minute.
 Add the lemon zest and vanilla extract, and beat till combined.
 Scrape down the bowl to make sure it’s evenly mixed.

 • Add the flour and salt, and continue to mix until large clumps form.
 The dough may not completely come together but that’s ok!
-Dump the dough out onto the parchment paper, shape into a flat disk, and freeze for 30-45 mins.
+Dump the dough out onto the parchment paper, shape into a flat disk, and chill for 30-45 mins.

 • Prepare 2 sheet trays with parchment paper.